Jamedjo/himg/README.md

 2. Performance needs tuning.
 Both in the underlying blitz library and how data is passed between Rust and Ruby
 3. Network requests can be made: don't use this library with untrusted inputs.
 Use `disable_fetch` if you don't need to fetch any resources.
 4. file:// URLs are resolved: this could expose files on your computer.
 Use `disable_fetch` if you don't need to fetch any resources.
-5. Native extensions are not yet being published for different os/arch

 # Development